This year’s INmusic Festival will take place from 24th to 26th June 2019. Read on for more details!

 The INmusic Festival

-Located in the pretty setting of Lake Jarun on the outskirts of the Zagreb, the INmusic Festival is smaller than some other events held in similar-sized cities, but it still attracts a number of big name pop and rock acts.
+Located in the pretty setting of Lake Jarun on the outskirts of the Zagreb, the INmusic Festival is smaller than some other events held in similar-sized cities.
+However, it still attracts a number of big name pop and rock acts.

 What’s great about this festival is the ease in which it can be reached, both in terms of Zagreb and the festival site itself.
 Croatia’s capital city is just a two-hour flight away from the UK, and there’s a few airlines that operate direct flights between the two countries.
 There are also great air, bus and train connections to Zagreb from elsewhere in Europe (more details below).